locationtech/jts/doc/JTSOp.md

  * Validate geometries from a WKT file using limit and offset

-       jtsop -a some-file-with-geom.wkt -limit 100 -offset 40 -f txt Geometry.isValid
+       jtsop -a geoms.wkt -limit 100 -offset 40 -f txt Geometry.isValid

- * Compute an operation on a geometry and output only geometry metrics and timing
+ * Compute an operation on a file of geometries and output only geometry metrics and timing

-       jtsop -v -a some-geom.wkt Buffer.buffer 10
+       jtsop -v -a geosm.wkt Buffer.buffer 10

  * Compute the intersection of all pairs of geometries from A and B, using a spatial index

-       jtsop -v -a geomA.wkt --b geomB.wkt -each ab -index Overlay.intersection
+       jtsop -v -a geomsA.wkt --b geomsB.wkt -eacha -eachb -index Overlay.intersection

  * Chain operations using a shell pipe